steineggerlab/Metabuli/README.md

 0.02    42      42      170529  subspecies                      RS_GCF_002173635.1
 0.01    24      24      170539  subspecies                      RS_GCF_000204275.1
 ```

+#### Resource requirements
+Metabuli can classify reads against a database of any size as long as the database is fits in the hard disk, regardless of the machine's RAM size.
+We tested it with a MacBook Air (2020, M1, 8 GiB), where we classified about 1.5 M paired-end 150 bp reads (~5 GiB in size) against a database built with ~23K prokaryotic genomes (~69 GiB in size)

 ## Custom database
 To build a custom database, you need three things: